Frequently Asked Questions

 Education and training opportunities grants are available for in-demand jobs such as:

 Dental Assistant • Computer Technology • HVAC/Plumbing • Nurse • Certified Nurse Assistant • Commercial Driver’s License (CDL) • Culinary Arts • Skin Care Specialist • Welding • Pharmacy Technician • Cosmetology • Real Estate • Office Network Specialist • Electrician • Auto Mechanic • And many more in-demand careers, trades and professions.

 Registration and orientation sessions are available weekly.
 Call 609-886-6529 to schedule to schedule day and time.

 What is the approval process?

-You must first speak with a counselor who will determine eligibility.
+You must first speak with an employment specialist or counselor who will determine eligibility.

 What job search services do you offer?

 The Cape May Workforce Development Center offers a number of workshops to help individuals assess their talents and training needs in preparing for a new job and career.
 In addition to providing services and training opportunities for adults, we have programs that serve Out of School Youth (age 18-21) and In-School Youth (age 14-16)